castorini/pyserini/docs/experiments-wiki-corpora.md

 We have replicated DPR results with our Wikipedia corpus variants.

-Our own efforts are described in the paper entitled:
+Our own efforts are described in the paper:
-> "Pre-Processing Matters!
-Improved Wikipedia Corpora for Open-Domain Question Answering"
+> Manveer Singh Tamber, Ronak Pradeep, and Jimmy Lin.
+"Pre-Processing Matters!
+Improved Wikipedia Corpora for Open-Domain Question Answering".
+ECIR 2023.

 This guide provides instructions to reproduce the pre-processing to generate the corpora and the retrieval on the ```wiki-all-6-3-tamber``` corpus variant.
 For end-to-end answer generation, please see [this guide](https://github.com/castorini/pygaggle/blob/master/docs/experiments-wiki-corpora-fid.md) in our PyGaggle neural text ranking and question answering library.